05TharunKM/Samsung-PD-Training-/README.md

 Timing libraries provide a  set of timing information for standard cells.
 This information includes delay, setup time, hold time, area, power  and other parameters that are critical for accurately estimating the performance of the circuit.

     During the synthesis stage, the design is translated from a HDL code into a gate-level netlist.
 Timing libraries enable the synthesis tool to make informed decisions about cell selection and placement, optimizing the design for factors like speed, power consumption, or area and also meet timimng requirement.
-Modern IC fabrication processes introduce variability due to various factors.
+Fabrication processes also introduce variability due to various factors.
 Timing libraries incorporate these variations, offering libraries for different process corners, voltages, and temperatures(PVT).

   Below is the screenshot of different types of nand gate: